Photo created by yanalya - www.freepik.com

 What’s the backstory on Questrade?

 In 1999, at the dawn of online stock trading, entrepreneur Edward Kholodenko co-founded Questrade with three partners.
-Based in Toronto, their aim was, and remains, to offer DIY investors a low-cost alternative to Canada’s large banks and brokerages.
+Based in Toronto, their aim was, to offer DIY investors a low-cost alternative to Canada’s large banks and brokerages.
 Weathering the dot-com crash that soon followed, Questrade emerged to become the country’s fastest growing online brokerage.

 Who is its target market?